 - Are you a relative or close friend of the dog owner?
 This doesn’t change your legal rights, but it does change how we handle your claim.
 Remember that your claim is against the owner’s property insurance, not against the owner themselves.

-When a dog attack happens on private property, it can make the claim process itself more challenging, but it can also be good for you—because it almost always means there’s an insurance policy available to pay your damages.
+When a dog attack happens in Georgia on private property, it can make the claim process itself more challenging, but it can also be good for you—because it almost always means there’s an insurance policy available to pay your damages.

 What if my child was bitten by a dog?